Israil Madrimov

-Israil Madrimov is a professional boxer from Uzbekistan.
-As an amateur he won a silver medal in the welterweight division at the 2014 Asian Games and gold in the middleweight division at the 2018 edition.
+Israil Madrimov (born February 16, 1995) is an Uzbek professional boxer.
+He held the World Boxing Association (WBA) light-middleweight title in 2024.
+As an amateur, he won a silver medal in the welterweight division at the 2014 Asian Games and gold in the middleweight division at the 2018 edition.

 Amateur career

 At the international level, Madrimov won gold medals at the 2017 Asian Championships and 2018 Asian Games, and silver medals at the 2011 Junior World Championships; 2013 Asian Youth Championships; and 2014 Asian Games.
 At national level he won the 2013 and 2016 Uzbekistan National Championships, and placed second at the 2014 edition.